Jaseci-Labs/jaseci/monitoring/README.md

 Visit the URL from your Browser and login with credentials

 Username : admin
-password- <As given while applying grafana Helm>
+password- "As given while applying grafana Helm"

 #### Step 4 ####